jhasaurav97/Calculator-App/README.md

 1. Click on the number buttons to enter values.
 2. Click on the operation buttons (+, -, *, /) to perform calculations.
-3. Use the "C" button to clear the input.
+3. Use the "AC" button to clear the input.
 4. The result will be displayed in the calculator screen.

 ## Technologies Used